sdadas/polish-nlp-resources/README.md

 ### FastText

 FastText trained with [Gensim](https://radimrehurek.com/gensim/).
 Vocabulary and dimensionality is identical to Word2Vec model.
 The archive contains embedding in gensim binary format.
-Sample usage:
+Example of usage:

 ```python
 from gensim.models import KeyedVectors